Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Proposed Deep Reinforcement Learning Architecture

-A final note regards the exploration.
-The output has to satisfy properties, such as positivity and/or adding to one, which makes the common approach of adding noise on the actions rather cumbersome.
-An easy way out is through noisy networks \citep{NoisyNets}, which introduce noise to the weights of a layer, resulting to changed decisions for the policy network.
-The original approach considers the variance of the noise to be learnable; we keep it constant though since it has provided better results.
-The noise is added at $\phi_{users}$ parameters, resulting to altered output features per user and therefore different allocations.
+Since the action $a_t$ has to satisfy specific properties, such as positiveness and summing up to one for the no CSI case, the common approach of adding noise on the actions becomes rather cumbersome.
+An easy way out is through noisy networks \cite{NoisyNets}, which introduce noise to the weights of a layer, resulting to change decisions for the policy network.
+The original approach considers the variance of the added noise to be learnable.
+Here, we instead keep it constant since this provides better results.
+With probability $P_{explore}$ we add noise to the parameters of $\phi_{users}$, resulting to alter output features per user and therefore the policy outputs a different allocation.
+Specifically, if $\theta_{\phi_{users}}$ are the parameters of $\phi_{users}$, then they are distorted as $\theta_{\phi_{users}}(1+\sigma_{explore}\epsilon)$ with $\epsilon$ being normally distributed with zero mean and unit standard deviation and $\sigma_{explore}$ being a constant.

-\subsubsection{Value Network}
+\subsection{Value Network}

-As mentioned previously $Q^{\pi_\theta}(s,a)$ is used for computing the gradient \eqref{eq:ActorObjective}.
-However, as this is intractable to compute, a neural network, named value network, is used to approximate it.
-The value network is employed in the following three ways.
+As mentioned previously, $Q^{\pi_\theta}(s,a)$ is used for computing the gradient of the objective function described in \eqref{eq:ActorObjective}.
+Since this is intractable to compute, a neural network, named value network, is used to approximate it.
+We compare three ways of employing the value network.